 - Only small appliances with completely enclosed coils such as coffee makers, corn poppers, and hot pots are permitted.
 Toasters, toaster ovens, fryers, or other similar appliances are NOT permitted. - All cooking must be attended.
-Students will be responsible for damage to personal or college property caused by a fire due to carelessness and/or inattentive cooking and any fines imposed by the Fire Marshall. - No Microwaves are allowed with the exception of Micro-fridge units. - Refrigerators used in residence hall rooms may not exceed 4 cubic feet and are subject to inspection for contents and cleanliness by the Resident Assistant or Resident Director at any time. - Space heaters are only allowed with permission of the Residence Director. - Diffusers and humidifiers are not allowed in campus housing. - Circuit Breaker strip extension are to be used when multiple plugs are needed.
+Students will be responsible for damage to personal or college property caused by a fire due to carelessness and/or inattentive cooking and any fines imposed by the Fire Marshall. - No Microwaves are allowed with the exception of Micro-fridge units. - Refrigerators used in residence hall rooms may not exceed 4 cubic feet and are subject to inspection for contents and cleanliness by the Resident Assistant or Resident Director at any time. - Space heaters are only allowed with permission of the Residence Director. - Diffusers and humidifiers are not allowed in campus housing. - Circuit Breaker strip extension are to be used when multiple plugs are needed

 - Air conditioner units may be approved by the Residence Life Office with a written statement from a medical doctor.
 Only units rented from NWC are allowed.
 The fee to cover rental, installation and energy costs is \$150 per year.
-Installation or use of an unapproved air conditioning unit will result in a \$50 fine. - · Motor Vehicles may not be plugged in during the winter months.
+Requests and fees for an AC unit are for the fall semester only.
+Spring semester requests may be approved for an additional cost.
+Installation or use of an unapproved air conditioning unit will result in a \$50 fine. - Motor Vehicles may not be plugged in during the winter months.